Close cookie details

 About the Author-

 • Ann Patchett is the author of novels, most recently the #1 New York Times bestselling Tom Lake, works of nonfiction, and children's books.
-She has been the recipient of numerous awards, including the PEN/Faulkner, the Women's Prize in the UK, and the Book Sense Book of the Year.
+She has been the recipient of numerous awards, including the PEN/Faulkner, the Women's Prize for Fiction in the UK, and the Book Sense Book of the Year.
 Her novel The Dutch House was a finalist for the Pulitzer Prize.
 Her work has been translated into more than thirty languages, and Time magazine named her one of the 100 Most Influential People in the World.
 President Biden awarded her the National Humanities Medal in recognition of her contributions to American culture.
 She lives in Nashville, Tennessee, where she is the owner of Parnassus Books.

 Reviews-